 The question I often ask myself when looking back on everything is “really though? ” How worth it could it have been risking my life in this manner?
 Shortly after settling back home I was watching an episode of Emily Owens, M.D. that really resonated with me.
 A girl who had been living in her car was terribly assaulted and jacked in the middle of the night.
 It took me watching this girl beat to smithereens on a hospital bed to truly realize just how reckless I lived the last year of my life.
 During the course of my Lyft career I drove around 3,500 people who had the luxury of affording San Francisco’s ridiculous rent.
 Why would I choose to be homeless here when I had perfectly fine shelter in Venice?
 The money was my obvious answer back then.
 Today I now see deeper into my situation and can confirm that I was completely unconscious.
 Instead of applying my skills towards freelance opportunities or using my marketing degree for steady pay, I made the decision to embrace the starving artist lifestyle.
 All for what?

 I really don’t think the car-wreck was an accident.
 Just hours before my car accident I was contemplating suicide.
 It took me several months after moving back home to fully recover from all of the darkness.
-Today I am blessed to say that I no longer take my life, health, family, time or money for granted.
+Today I am blessed to say that I no longer take my life, health, or family for granted.
 God is good!
 The same amount of energy I use to put into trying to become famous is the same amount of energy I now put towards becoming more spiritual.
 As a result I am able to live a rich life.
 As cliche as this may sound, knowledge is truly powerful.
 It took a near-death experience right after hitting rock bottom for me to realize this.
-After putting my mental and physical health first, ditching my fake persona and focusing on my true purpose in life I decided this…if given the choice,
+After putting my mental health first, ditching my fake persona, and focusing on my true purpose in life I decided that if given the choice,